beopencloud/cno/contributor_guide/cno-notification_contributions.md

 * [Submitting a pull Request](#Submitting)

 ### Getting Started
-Thank you for considering contributing to our API CNO project.
+Thank you for considering contributing to our NOTIFICATION CNO project.
 To participate in this process you only need an account Github.com.
 If you don't have an account yet, here is the link to register on [Github.com](https://github.com/).